 Governance and Policies

-Pickleball Canada plans for the review of its policies at least every four to six years ( all polices are expected to be approved and published by March 2018) and incorporates into its operational and business plans.
-The Pickleball Canada strategic plan is available HERE
+Pickleball Canada reviews its policies at least every four to six years (and incorporates any revisions into its development and business plans).
+The Pickleball Canada strategic plan is available HERE.

-The roles and responsibilities for each officer and each standing committee are clearly defined and included in the Pickleball Canada by-laws.
+The roles and responsibilities for each officer and each standing committee are defined and included in the Pickleball Canada by-laws.
 Terms of reference are updated on a regular basis.
 There are clear lines of authority that describe the delegation of decision-making that pertain to the Board of Directors including the officers of Pickleball Canada, Executive Chairs and Sub Committees.
-Please click HERE for the current organizational chart.

 Pickleball Canada provides a formal orientation and training procedure for new board members.
 All documents are available to all Board members through an online portal driven by the GOOGLE Team drive program.